Welcome to MEG

 Journal of Museum Ethnography (JME)

-JME is the leading publication for Museum Ethnography in the UK.
-Contributions cover all facets of contemporary and historical practices related to global cultural collections, such as collecting and collectors, conservation, curation, display and exhibition, documentation, ethics, fieldwork, photography, repatriation, research, and theory.
+JME is the UK’s leading publication dedicated to museum ethnography.
+It features contributions on all aspects of global cultural collections, including collecting practices, conservation, curation, exhibition, documentation, ethics, fieldwork, photography, repatriation, research, and theory.

 Repatriation

-MEG is a long-standing supporter of repatriation and ethical collaborative practices in the UK.
-We have issued guidelines relating to the care for human remains and sacred objects in global cultures collections, and created a free, open access resource for anyone interested in museums and repatriation.
+MEG is a long-standing advocate for repatriation and ethical, collaborative practice in the UK.
+We have issued guidelines on the care of human remains and sacred objects and developed a free, open-access resource for those engaging with museums and repatriation.

-In addition to this, we are working towards developing a members-only network that will enable members to confidentially share information on new and ongoing requests and provide guidance and assistance with repatriation processes.
+We are also developing a members-only network to support confidential sharing of information on new and ongoing requests and to offer guidance throughout the repatriation process.

 Delegates from the Nisgaa Nation arrive at the National Museum of Scotland.
 Image courtesy of Duncan McGlynn and National Museums Scotland, Edinburgh.